-Power Plugs, Outlets & Electricity in Costa Rica
+Power Plugs and Electrical Outlets in Costa Rica

 In Costa Rica, they use Type A and B power plugs and outlets.
 The voltage is 120V, and the frequency is 60Hz.